-In Clark County, Washington, for example, the median home price was around $300,000 at the start of 2017.
-The conforming loan limit for the county is currently $424,100.
+In Clark County, Washington, for example, the median home price was around $332,500 in 2018.
+The conforming loan limit for the county is currently $453,100.
 That’s well above the median price for a house in the area.
 Most other counties in the state work out the same way.

 The Seattle metro area is a bit different, however.
 Home prices in the area rose significantly over the last few years.
 As a result, the median sales price in the metro area is now higher than conforming loan limit.
 This means that home buyers in and around Seattle might have a harder time find a suitable property within conforming limits — and a higher percentage of those buyers may have to use jumbo mortgage loans when making a purchase (compared to other parts of the state).

 To recap: What is a jumbo loan in Washington State?
 In most counties, it’s a home loan that exceeds the conventional / conforming limit of $453,100.
 In the Seattle metro area, a jumbo mortgage loan is one that exceeds the elevated limit of $667,000.